cplett/cplett.github.io/page/xtb/11-docking.md

 Charges and the number of unpaired electrons for both molecules can be defined individually using the `--chrg1 <INT>`, `--chrg2 <INT>`, `--uhf1 <INT>`, and `--uhf2 <INT>` flags.
 Many standard **xtb** flags like the use of solvation as well as choosing different methods can be applied.
 Further, thresholds for the docking can be adjusted with an additional input file.
-More details on this are available at the [documentation](https://xtb-docs.readthedocs.io/en/latest/xtb_docking.html).
+Also, the generation of a whole ensemble with the `--ensemble` flag can be requested.
+Further details are available at the [documentation](https://xtb-docs.readthedocs.io/en/latest/xtb_docking.html) and the [publication](https://onlinelibrary.wiley.com/doi/full/10.1002/anie.202214477).

 {% include warning.html content='Due to technical issues, docking in xtb version 6.7.1 may not work properly.
 It is recommended to use version 6.7.0 or a bleeding-edge version of xtb for this exercise.' %}

 As an example, dock the following molecules in THF solvent.
-Molecule A has a charge of +1, while molecule B has a charge of -1.
+Molecule 1 has a charge of +1, while molecule 2 has a charge of -1.

 {% include note.html content='The calculation can be speed up by using the `--fast` flag.' %}